 The new geophysical data generated three new targets near the Bishop kimberlite.
-Target BP-01 lies approximately 1.2 kilometres northwest of the Bishop, is described as a narrow 1,200 nanotesla, reversely polarized magnetic low located on land.
-Target BP-02 located a kilometre west-southwest of the Bishop kimberlite, in an embayment along a long linear lake.
-This target is a strong EM anomaly that persists to the depth investigated and measures approximately 150-metres by 100-metres.
+Target BP-01 lies approximately 1.2 kilometres to the northwest and is described as a narrow, 1,200 nanotesla, reversely polarized magnetic low located on land.
+Target BP-02 is located one kilometre west-southwest of the Bishop kimberlite in an embayment along a long linear lake.
+This target is a strong EM anomaly that persists to the depth investigated and measures approximately 150 metres by 100 metres.
 Target BP-03 is centred 650 metres west-northwest of the Bishop kimberlite, adjacent to a small lake.
-It is defined by an EM anomaly with an associated quiet magnetic signature within a lithologic package with noisy magnetics.
-This kimberlite target is interpreted to represent an intruding body locally displacing the host lithology.
+It is defined by an EM anomaly with an associated quiet magnetic signature within a lithologic package with noisy magnetic signature.
+This kimberlite target is interpreted as an intruding body that displaces the host lithology.

 Gravity and magnetic surveys were also conducted 12 kilometres to the south in the area of the Courageous kimberlite.
 Records indicate eight microdiamonds were recovered from a 78.4-kilogram sample of the body, but drilling difficulties prevented evaluation of the kimberlite below crater sediments.
 Public domain records of previous drill locations and survey work are limited, but GGL believes it has delineated the Courageous kimberlite with its recent gravity survey.
-This survey returned an anomaly that measures 800-metres by 600-metres and is characterized by a 0.5 milligal gravity low.
+This survey returned an anomaly that measures 800 metres by 600 metres and is characterized by a 0.5 milligal gravity low.
 No discernible magnetic features are present.